pulkin/openmx-hks/README.md

 # openmx-hks

 Parse the tight-binding Hamiltonian and other data from [OpenMX](http://www.openmx-square.org/) and transform/output it into various formats.
+Examples also include plotting electronic band structure and calculating ballistic transport properties.

 ## Features